rhiot/gitbook/cloudplatform/services/device_management.md

     $ curl http://rhiot.net:15000/device/myDeviceID/heartbeat
     {"status": "success"}

-#### Clustering Device Management Cloudlet

-Device Management Cloudlet has been designed with the scalability in mind.
-Default configuration of the cloudlet allows you to run it in the cluster, behind the load balancer of your choice.
-The default MongoDB device registry will be shared by all the cloudlet instances in the cluster.
-Also the device registry cache used internally by Device Management Cloudlet will be automatically synchronized between the deployed cloudlet instances.
-All you need to do, is to be sure that you have the [IP multicast](https://en.wikipedia.org/wiki/IP_multicast) enabled for your local network, so the JGroups cluster can be established between the cloudlet instances.

-Keep in mind that each clustered instance of the Device Management Cloudlet exposes both REST and LWM2M API, so you can take advantage of load balancing over all the APIs available.

 #### Devices data analytics

 LWM2M protocol provides you the way to read the metrics' values from the devices.
 However in order to perform the search